testsmt/janus/README.md

 ------

 1. **Get pre-processed SMT-LIB 2 seeds**.
-Clone the repository `git clone https://github.com/testsmt/semantic-fusion-seeds` to obtain pre-processed SMT-LIB files (sat/unsat).
+Clone the repository `https://github.com/testsmt/semantic-fusion-seeds` to obtain pre-processed SMT-LIB files (sat/unsat).
 Alternatively, you can download and pre-process benchmarks directly from the [SMT-LIB website](http://smtlib.cs.uiowa.edu/benchmarks.shtml) or supply your own benchmarks.

 2. **Get and build SMT solvers** for testing.
 Install two or more [SMT solvers](http://smtlib.cs.uiowa.edu/solvers.shtml) that support the SMT-LIB 2 format.
 You may find it convenient to add them to your PATH.